 Today, Americans buy about two-and-a-half times more skim milk each year — and about half as much whole milk — than they did in 1975.
 This would likely shock earlier generations of dairy farmers who prized the richness of whole milk and cream and often threw the skim to the hogs.

 Today, whole milk has become a relative rarity.
-Last year, Starbucks switched its standard milk from whole to 2 percent, all in a bid to adopt a healthier profile in accordance with low-fat doctrine.
+In 2008, Starbucks switched its standard milk from whole to 2 percent, all in a bid to adopt a healthier profile in accordance with low-fat doctrine.

 But here’s the disconnect: During the same period that the consumption of low-fat fare rose in the United States, our rates of obesity, type 2 diabetes and heart disease multiplied exponentially — a fact that many health experts attribute to our replacing natural whole foods rich in nutrients (including naturally occurring fats) with nutrient-poor, processed foods dense in sugar, refined carbs and commercial oils.